JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getnodecount(m::AbstractMathProgModel)

-    Returns the total number of nodes explored during the MIP optimization process.
+    Returns the total number of branch-and-bound nodes explored during the MIP optimization process.

-.. function:: getmipgap(m::AbstractMathProgModel)
+.. function:: getobjgap(m::AbstractMathProgModel)

-    Returns the final MIP gap as optimization terminated.
-That is, it returns the difference between the best integer objective and the best bound.
+    Returns the final relative optimality gap as optimization terminated.
+That is, it returns :math:`\frac{b-f}{|f|}`, where :math:`b` is the best bound and :math:`f` is the best feasible objective value.

 .. function:: getrawsolver(m::AbstractMathProgModel)